World Snake Day

 Snake lovers don’t have to purchase a snake from a pet store to observe this holiday, but that is something that people do.

-Other things that people do on this day is to learn more about the thousands of snakes in the world — both the nonvenomous ones as well as the 700+ venomous snake species.
+Other things that people do on this day include learning more about the thousands of snakes in the world — both the nonvenomous ones and the 700+ venomous snake species.
 Where do snakes live?
-Where do they eat, and how are they adapted to their environments?
-These are all things people can ask themselves on this day.
+What do they eat, and how are they adapted to their environments?
+These are all questions people can ask themselves on this day.

 People can also take the time on this holiday to spread the word about World Snake Day using the hashtag #WorldSnakeDay online.
-This is a great day for people interested in snakes and for people who are dedicated snake lovers.
+This is a great day for people interested in snakes and for dedicated snake lovers.